 - Code Girls: The Untold Story of the American Women Code Breakers Who Helped Win WWII by Liza Mundy

 - D-Day Girls: The Spies Who Armed the Resistance, Sabotaged the Nazis, and Helped Win WWII by Sarah Rose

 - Where the Light Enters, Building a Family, Discovering Myself by Jill Biden

-8) In 2022, I really want to work on being better organized, particularly when it comes to blogging ahead.
-I usually frantically writing posts the night before I want to post them and I would love to be able to get most, if not all, of my posts for the week done the weekend before.
+8) This is a forever goal, haha.
+In 2023, I really want to work on being better organized, particularly when it comes to blogging ahead.
+I’m usually frantically writing posts the night before I want to post them and I would love to be able to get most, if not all, of my posts for the week done the weekend before.

 9) Revisit Shakespeare.
 This is yet another repeat from last year because honestly I forgot about it and my son’s class put minimal effort into reading Romeo and Juliet.
 I don’t know if Shakespeare just isn’t being taught as much these days as it was when I was in high school or if his class was the exception, but it surprised me how quckly they breezed past it.
 So yeah, if I revisit the Bard this year, it will just be for me rather than to have any meaningful conversations with the kid about him, haha.